user-jm/multi-lvl-Coincidence-Analysis/README.md

 **This is our main file (to be executed).**

-This requires besides a Python3 environment, a latex distribution installed on the system running this script, as well as the following Python3 libraries: codecs, re, jinja2.
+This requires besides a Python3 environment, a latex distribution installed on the system running this script, as well as the jinja2 Python3 library and the TikZ library for latex.

 ## Latex_Template.tex